withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 #### Case Study: Building a Documentation Website

 [vuepress.vuejs.org](https://vuepress.vuejs.org/guide/) is the official VuePress documentation website, built with VuePress.
 The website offers a similar enough design and feature set to compare against the official Astro documentation website.
-This gives us a **_rough, real-world_** comparison between the two site builders for this common use-case.
+This gives us a **_rough, real-world_** comparison between the two site builders for this common use case.

 - **Vuepress performance score**: 67 out of 100 [(full audit)](/lighthouse/vuepress/)
 - **Astro performance score**: 92 out of 100 [(full audit)](/lighthouse/astro/)